khalidhoffman/jquery-visiware/README.md

 ## Methods
 Method Name                 | Description
 ----------------------------|-------------------------------------------------------
-activate                    | Starts listening on the vaeInstance deactivate                  | Stops listening on the vaeInstance empty                       | Stops listening on all vaeInstances update                      | Updates scroll points and options on vaeInstance get                         | Accepts either 'scrollStartPoint' or 'scrollEndPoint' as secondary arguments.
-Returns each respectively isActive                    | Returns whether the vaeInstance is listening for scroll changes
+activate                    | Starts listening on the `vaeInstance` deactivate                  | Stops listening on the `vaeInstance` empty                       | Stops listening on all `vaeInstance`s update                      | Updates scroll points and options on `vaeInstance` get                         | Accepts either 'scrollStartPoint' or 'scrollEndPoint' as secondary arguments.
+Returns each respectively isActive                    | Returns whether the `vaeInstance` is listening for scroll changes